dmitry-vlasov/russell-flow/readme.md

 Vscode extension: is located in 'resources/vscode'.
 Use it to explore the Russell theorem base.

-Prerequisites: java runtime to run, java compiler (11 or higher).
+Prerequisites: java runtime to run, java compiler (11 or higher) to compile.